f-banah/Dental-Website/README.md

-# Dental-Website
+# Dental_Cabinet_App
-It's a dental website programmed by Php using the framework Symfony 4
+School projet of a Dental Cabinet App with PHP Framework Symfony